 The machine is the biggest expense, but it’s not the only one.
 Budget an extra $500–$1,000 on top of the machine price for:

-- Router: $100–$150 (Makita RT0701 is the community standard — some machines include one, most don’t)
+- Router: $100–$150 (Makita RT0701 is the community standard.
+Some machines include one, most don’t)

-- Dust collection: $100–$300 (CNC routing creates an absurd amount of dust — not optional if you value your lungs)
+- Dust collection: $100–$300 (CNC routing creates an absurd amount of dust.
+Not optional if you value your lungs)

-- Workholding: $50–$100 (clamps, T-track, or tape-and-glue method — you need something to hold your material down)
+- Workholding: $50–$100 (clamps, T-track, or tape-and-glue method.
+You need something to hold your material down)

 This is the stuff nobody mentions in the YouTube unboxing video.
 The machine might cost $1,500, but you’re really spending $2,000–$2,500 to be fully operational.
+We break down the true first-year cost of CNC in a separate deep dive.

 We don't write in a vacuum.
 Here's what we studied, what we trust, and why.

 We analyzed 50+ threads from 2024–2026 asking “what should I buy” or “which CNC for a beginner.”
-The community consensus is remarkably consistent — Shapeoko and LongMill dominate recommendations.
+The community consensus is remarkably consistent: Shapeoko and LongMill dominate recommendations.
 This is where we found the “buy bigger than you think” and “save up for $1,000+” patterns repeated across dozens of independent users.

 Specs, pricing, and 465+ verified reviews (4.79/5).
 Sienci’s resources site (resources.sienci.com) has detailed assembly guides and technical docs.
 The October 2025 price drop makes the value proposition even stronger.